 3. Perform the remote peer connection setup.
 Set the IP address in the 'Addresses' field of the WireGuard client in IP/bitmask format — 172.16.82.7/32 (internal tunnel address).
 It is possible to use a different subnet by selecting it from the private address range and avoiding overlapping with other subnets configured on these devices.

 4. In the 'Peer' section, specify the server public key, server address, port, allowed addresses/subnets on the server side.

 The public key should be obtained in the WireGuard server settings in the web interface of the Keenetic router.
-Copy the generated server public key by clicking on 'Save Public key to clipboard' and then paste it into the peer settings on your phone.
+Copy the generated server public key by clicking on 'Save Public key to clipboard' and then paste it into your phone's peer settings.

 In the 'Endpoint' field, enter the public IP address or domain name of the WireGuard server and the listening port on which the WireGuard client will set the connection.

-In the 'Persistent keepalive' field, specify the frequency of attempts to verify that the remote side of the connection is available.
+In the 'Persistent keepalive' field, specify the frequency of attempts to verify that the connection's remote side is available.
 Usually, a 10-15 second interval between checks is sufficient.

 Save the settings by clicking on 'Save' in the upper right corner of the screen.

 5. Setting up a remote connection on the WireGuard server side.

 Connect to the web interface of the Keenetic router and go to 'Internet' — 'Other connections' menu.
 Click on the previously created WireGuard connection ('WG-S') and add 'Peer settings'.
 Clicking on 'Add Peer' will open the Peer Settings field, where you will enter the name of the tunnel 'wg-ios-client'.

 In the 'Public Key' field, specify the key generated earlier in section 2 of this article.